top of page

 With the assistance of Nanto Bank's Regional Business Creation Department, dedicated to promoting tourism and community development in Nara, a revitalization project was designed to entice businesses such as dining, retail, and takeout to operate the store in the hopes of it becoming a beacon of revitalization for the whole area.
 These types of short -lease, financially supported businesses are known as Challenge Shops in Japanese.

 The project invites entrepreneurs to lease the premises for 2 years at a very reasonable rate of just $400 pcm.
-The current tenant is Choco Banshi who specializes in small-batch hand made chocolate.
-Choco Banashi has been a big success and will be looking to expand its operation after their 2 year lease ends in a few months time.
+As mentioned above, the current tenant is Sakamoto Eggs, a poultry farm run by 2 sisters.
+For the 2 years prior, Choco Banshi who specializes in small-batch hand made chocolate were operating here.
+Choco Banashi was a big success and they have expanded their operation after their 2 year lease ended in mid 2024.

-We are looking forward to seeing how Choco Banish grows from here on out as well as who nexts takes up the mantle of being part of the "Symbol of Gojo."
+Choco Banashi did a great job of being part of the "Symbol of Gojo", and Sakamoto Eggs are more than worthy successors.
+We are looking forward to seeing how Sakamoto Eggs grows from here on out as well as who nexts takes up the mantle in 2 years time.

 Address: 1 Chome-3-1 Gojo, Nara